sankalp1999/Image_Captioning_With_Attention/README.md

 The [Caption Bot](https://share.streamlit.io/sankalp1999/image_captioning/main) takes your images and generates a caption in less than 40 words (even though a picture is worth a thousand words.....)

-Update: The app might be down due to exceeding resource limit.
+Update: The app might be down due to exceeding resource limits.
 I am making changes to avoid that.

 ---